E-commerce

 • Less frustration in sensitive moments.

-• Less effort to obtain simple information.
+• Less effort to get simple information.

 • More consistency between the promise and the actual service.